 One of the greatest advantages of gold is that you are investing in something tangible, real, and independent of the banking system.
 Companies can fail or go bankrupt, stocks can plummet, currency can rapidly depreciate, and bonds can default – but gold holds value forever.
 Gold has been the lifeblood of monetary exchange in nearly every human culture for centuries, giving it an intrinsic value that cannot be replicated in any other asset.

-The only options that offer true allocation in the list above are a gold IRA, physical bullion, collectible coins, and jewelry.
+The best investments in physical gold — and the only options that offer true allocation — are a gold IRA, physical bullion, collectible coins, and jewelry.
 These strategies qualify for direct ownership, but all require a large upfront investment.
 Plus, the investor often pays high commission fees, spreads, and premiums depending on the product.

 The tradeoff: Indirect methods of gold investing introduce counterparty risk.
 Direct gold ownership can be very expensive.